 - 1. Select Windows Client to activate a new Citrix session. - 2.
-From the toolbar, select Options>Record, and select the appropriate options. - 3.
+Click Options>Record on the menu bar, and select the appropriate options. - 3.
 Click Record on the Session toolbar.

 The Citrix capture application appears, as shown in the following image.
 Click the three sections of the image to learn more about the fields and the information that is displayed in each area.